aifaiz/ipay88-woocommerce/README.md

 ## 2 Way to get the plugin (choose one)

-1. Download here and install from your admin https://wordpress.org/plugins/aics-ipay88-woocommerce
+1. Download and install from your admin. or from wordpress repo https://wordpress.org/plugins/aics-ipay88-woocommerce
-2. Download this repo and upload all the contents of this repo to the plugins folder and its good to go
+2. Download this repo as `zip` and upload all the contents of this repo to the `plugins folder` and its good to go (dont forget to activate the plugin first)

 ### You could also download this repo as ZIP file and upload it from wp-admin (if you dont want to use the wordpress plugins repo)